ariannamethod/Arianna-MT7.0/README.md

 Every successful answer from Arianna is recorded in `data/journal.json`.
 Each entry stores the user ID, your prompt and the reply text so you can keep track of the conversation history.

+### Suppertime resonator

+Set `SUPPERTIME_DATA_PATH` to a directory containing Markdown chapters.
+The `utils.resonator` helper shuffles these files each month and loads the appropriate chapter for the current day.
+Arianna may share a snippet from this chapter after replying, controlled by `JOURNAL_SHARE_PROB`.

 ### Semantic search